publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch15/schVI/m__us_usc_t8_s1774.md

     (b) __Initial report__

-        Notwithstanding the time for submission of the annual report provided in subsection (a) of this section, the report for 2001 shall be submitted not later than 6 months after May 14, 2002.
+        Notwithstanding the time for submission of the annual report provided in subsection (a), the report for 2001 shall be submitted not later than 6 months after May 14, 2002.

 ([Pub.
 L. 107–173, title VI, § 605][/us/pl/107/173/s605], May 14, 2002, [116 Stat.
 565][/us/stat/116/565].)